Purdue-CS193/homework-0-Firefoy/index.md

 # Welcome to the awesome page from Adarsh Narayanan
 ## Assignment for CS-193
-### Assignemnt: What do you like about this class?
+### Assignment: What do you like about this class?

 - Ability to experiment
 - Awesome environment